-Active Employee An individual who works for an employer that has an agreement with the Union that requires contributions to this plan and who has met the Fund's eligibility requirements for active plan participation.
+Active Employee An Active Employee is an employee of one of the Related Organizations listed in the front of this summary who is scheduled to work at least 20 hours each week.
 Allowed Amount The Allowed Amount is the maximum charge the plan recognizes for any service and on which plan payments are based.
 Beneficiary The individual(s), trust or estate that you name to receive benefits under the Life Insurance and Accidental Death and Dismemberment insurance coverage, if you should die.
-Children Your eligible dependent Children include your biological child, adopted child (including a child who has been placed with you for adoption) or stepchild, as long as the child is unmarried and primarily dependent upon you for support and maintenance.
-Covered Employment is when you are working for an employer that is required by a collective bargaining agreement or participation agreement to contribute to the New York City District Council of Carpenters Welfare Fund on your behalf.
+Children Your eligible dependent Children include your biological child, adopted child (including a child who has been placed with you for adoption), or stepchild, as long as the child is unmarried and primarily dependent upon you for support and maintenance.
 Disabled Child or Children A Disabled Child is an unmarried child of any age who is incapable of self-sustaining employment due to physical or mental handicap.
 The handicap must begin before age 19 or 25, when coverage for the child would usually end.
-Written evidence of the handicap must be sent to the Fund Office within 60 days of the date when coverage would usually end and when requested by the Fund thereafter.
+Written evidence of the handicap must be sent to the Fund Office within 60 days of the date when coverage would usually end, and when requested by the Fund thereafter.
 Hospital Facility A fully licensed acute-care general facility that has all of the following on its own premises: a broad scope of major surgical, medical, therapeutic and diagnostic services available at all times to treat almost all illnesses, accidents and emergencies; 24-hour general nursing service with registered nurses who are on duty and present in the hospital at all times; a fully staffed operating room suitable for major surgery, together with anesthesia service and equipment.
 The hospital must perform major surgery frequently enough to maintain a high level of expertise with respect to such surgery in order to ensure quality care; assigned emergency personnel and a "crash cart" to treat cardiac arrest and other medical emergencies; diagnostic radiology facilities; a pathology laboratory; and an organized medical staff of licensed doctors.
 For pregnancy and childbirth services, the definition of a "hospital" includes any birthing center that has a participation agreement with either Empire or another Blue Cross and/or Blue Shield plan.